Big Ten men's basketball tournament

+Format

+Since its creation, the tournament has included every team in the conference, except for the 2025 edition, when only 15 of the 18 eligible teams were included.
+Starting with the 2026 tournament, all 18 teams will be playing, which means the tournament will be completed over 6 days.

 Host

 The Big Ten Men's Basketball tournaments have been held at neutral sites every year.
-The first four tournaments were held at United Center in Chicago, Illinois.
-Beginning in 2002, the tournament alternated between United Center and Conseco Fieldhouse (later known as Bankers Life Fieldhouse, and now as Gainbridge Fieldhouse) in Indianapolis, Indiana.
+The first four tournaments were held at the United Center in Chicago, Illinois.
+Beginning in 2002, the tournament alternated between the United Center and Conseco Fieldhouse (later known as Bankers Life Fieldhouse, and now as Gainbridge Fieldhouse) in Indianapolis, Indiana.
 In 2008, the tournament began a five-year stay in Indianapolis.

 On June 5, 2011, the Big Ten announced that the tournament would revert to alternating between Indianapolis and Chicago.
-The 2013 and 2015 tournaments were played at United Center in Chicago and the 2014 and 2016 tournaments were played at Bankers Life Fieldhouse in Indianapolis.
+The 2013 and 2015 tournaments were played at the United Center in Chicago and the 2014 and 2016 tournaments were played at Bankers Life Fieldhouse in Indianapolis.

 The 2017 tournament was held at Verizon Center in Washington, D.C.
 The 2018 tournament was held at Madison Square Garden in New York and held a week earlier than usual due to the Big East tournament, ending on March 4, 2018, one week before Selection Sunday.

-The 2019 through 2022 Tournaments returned to alternating between United Center in Chicago and Bankers Life Fieldhouse in Indianapolis.
-On February 9, 2021, it was announced that the 2021 edition of the tournament would be moved to Lucas Oil Stadium in Indianapolis due to health and safety protocols relating to the COVID-19 pandemic.
-The tournament will return to Chicago in 2023.
-On April 20, 2022, the Big Ten announced that Minneapolis will host the event in 2024 at the Target Center.
+The 2019 through 2022 Tournaments returned to alternating between the United Center in Chicago and Bankers Life Fieldhouse in Indianapolis.
+On February 9, 2021, it was announced that the 2021 edition would be moved from its planned location of the United Center in Chicago to Lucas Oil Stadium in Indianapolis due to health and safety protocols relating to the COVID-19 pandemic.
+The tournament was held at Gainbridge Fieldhouse in 2022 as planned before returning to Chicago in 2023.

+On April 20, 2022, the Big Ten announced that Minneapolis will host the 2024 edition at the Target Center for the first time.
+On July 31, 2024, the Big Ten announced the Tournament locations from 2025 through 2028, with the 2025 and 2027 editions being held at the Gainbridge Fieldhouse, the 2026 edition being held at the United Center, and for the first time, the 2028 edition being held at the T-Mobile Arena.